Veasonwang/Rcspy/README.md

 # Rcspy
-A tools for Seismic pretreatment
+A tool for Seismic pretreatment,based on Obspy